julian-molina/Documentation/pages/contributing/contributing-documentation-node-definitions.md

 * **Starting**: A few nodes, particularly in the Network hierarchy, may be put to run.
 This section explains how to do that and the requirements that may exist to do it.

-{% include callout.html type="primary" content="See, for example, how the node definition for the <a href='https://docs.superalgos.org/suite-hierarchy-network.html#live-trading-session' target='_blank'>Live Trading Session</a> node is structured" %}
+{% include callout.html type="success" content="See, for example, how the node definition for the <a href='https://docs.superalgos.org/suite-hierarchy-network.html#live-trading-session' target='_blank'>Live Trading Session</a> node is structured" %}

 ## Technical Implementation